blockmason/credit-protocol/readme.md

 Staking notes:
 Ucacs are indexed by ucacId
 contain
-- name
+- ucacId (bytes32)
-- ucacAddr
+- ucacAddr (contract address; can be changed)
-- ownerAddr
+- ownerId (foundationId)

+##To update:
+- change ucacContract parameters in Flux to bytes32 ucacId